ktierney15/minikube-cluster/IAC/README.md

 ## Architecture
 The terraform configuration will create the following resources:
 - EC2 instance to host the minikube service
-    - The EC2 will use the user data script to install the needed resources
 - SSH key to connect to the instance
 - security group to allow the proper networking for the instance (only allowing connection from my IP)